sfmacdonald/SVG/README.md

         - The shape shall have a designated color determined by the user by:
             - Entering a color keyword OR a hexadecimal number

+## Usage

+The github repository may be found at https://github.com/sfmacdonald/SVG-Logo-Creator

 See attached screenrecording for demonstration: [insert MPG]

-## Usage

-The github repository may be found at [insert URL]

 ## Testing